The Observer: 20th century

 Upon Frederick's death in 1903, the paper was purchased by the newspaper magnate Lord Northcliffe.
+In 1911, William Waldorf Astor was approached by James Louis Garvin, the editor of The Observer, about purchasing the newspaper from Northcliffe.
+Northcliffe and Garvin had a disagreement over the issue of Imperial Preference, and Northcliffe had given Garvin the option of finding a buyer for the paper.

-Northcliffe sold the paper to William Waldorf Astor in 1911, who transferred ownership to his son Waldorf Astor, 2nd Viscount Astor four years later.
-Garvin's departed as editor in 1942.
+Northcliffe sold the paper to Astor, who transferred ownership to his son Waldorf Astor, 2nd Viscount Astor four years later.
+Astor convinced his father to purchase the paper, which William did on the condition that Garvin also agree to edit the Pall Mall Gazette, which was also a property of the Astor family.
+Garvin departed as editor in 1942.

-Ownership passed to Waldorf's sons in 1948, with David taking over as editor.
+Ownership passed to Waldorf's sons in 1948, with David Astor taking over as editor.
 He remained in the position for 27 years, during which time he turned it into a trust-owned newspaper employing, among others, George Orwell, Paul Jennings and C. A. Lejeune.
-In 1977, the Astors sold the ailing newspaper to US oil giant Atlantic Richfield (now called ARCO) who sold it to Lonrho plc in 1981.
+In 1977, the Astors sold the ailing newspaper to US oil giant Atlantic Richfield, which then sold it to Lonrho plc in 1981.

-It became part of the Guardian Media Group in June 1993, after a rival bid to acquire it by The Independent was rejected.
+It became part of the Guardian Media Group in June 1993, after a rival acquisition bid by The Independent was rejected.

 Farzad Bazoft, a journalist for The Observer, was executed in Iraq in 1990 on charges of spying.
 In 2003, The Observer interviewed the Iraqi colonel who had arrested and interrogated Bazoft and who was convinced that Bazoft was not a spy.